lpalad/AWS-Projects/aws-docs-chatbot/README.md

 ## 📌 Overview

-The resources here enable you to deploy deploy a chatbot that calls Lambda in one region, accesses a DynamoDB table in another, and uses Cognito credentials to keep your AWS keys secure.
+The resources here enable you to deploy a chatbot that calls Lambda in one region, accesses a DynamoDB table in another, and uses Cognito credentials to keep your AWS keys secure.
 This multi-service approach drastically reduces the overhead of building an AI-driven help desk.
 This is a hands-on lab for building an **Amazon Lex chatbot** that integrates with **Lambda, DynamoDB, and S3**—plus a local **cheat sheet** of blog content.
-It’s suitable for answering AWS documentation questions and personal blog queries.
+It’s suitable for answering business web site  questions and personal blog queries.

 ## 📂 Repository Structure